SARS-CoV-2 Omicron variant: BA.2.86

-In October 2022, two BA.5 subvariants were found: BQ.1 (or B.1.1.529.5.3.1.1.1.1.1) and BQ.1.1 (or B.1.1.529.5.3.1.1.1.1.1.1).
-The variants were originally most prevalent in France.
-As of 17 November 93% of sequences in France were Omicron sub-lineage BA.5 and among the BA.5 sub-lineages, BQ.1.1 continued to rise (32% vs 25% in the prior week).
-In November 2022 in the US it was reported the variants were accounting for 44% of new infections.
-Early laboratory tests found that these subvariants were better at escaping first and booster vaccines than previous variants.
-BQ.1 and BQ1.1 became known as 'cerberus'.

 NB.1.8.1

 NB.1.8.1 is a sub-variant of the Omicron lineage of SARS-CoV-2, first identified in early 2025.
 It has been detected in more than 20 countries, including the United Kingdom, United States, China, India, Singapore, and Thailand.
 The variant has shown signs of increased transmissibility, contributing to a rise in COVID-19 cases in several regions.

 Genomic analysis of NB.1.8.1 reveals mutations in the spike protein that may contribute to its spread.
 In laboratory studies, NB.1.8.1 has demonstrated a growth advantage over LP.8.1, the SARS-CoV-2 circulating strain that generally predominated worldwide in the first half of 2025.
-Research groups in China and Japan have reported that this variant’s growth advantage over LP.8.1 is due to its enhanced infectivity of human cells, not enhanced immune evasion ability compared with the currently predominating variant.
-Globally, NB.1.8.1, accounted for 24% of all sequences submitted to the World Health Organization in the week ending on 01 June 2025 which was an increase from 18% in the week ending on 4 May 2025.
-LP.8.1 accounted for 21% of all submitted sequences in the week ending on 01 June 2025, a decrease from 33% in the week ending on 4 May 2025.
+Research groups in China and Japan have reported that this variant's growth advantage over LP.8.1 is due to its enhanced infectivity of human cells, not enhanced immune evasion ability compared with the currently predominating variant.
+Globally, NB.1.8.1, accounted for 24% of all sequences submitted to the World Health Organization in the week ending on 1 June 2025 which was an increase from 18% in the week ending on 4 May 2025.
+LP.8.1 accounted for 21% of all submitted sequences in the week ending on 1 June 2025, a decrease from 33% in the week ending on 4 May 2025.
 NB.1.8.1 became detectable in US wastewater at the end of the first week in June 2025.

 Despite its rapid transmission, available data suggest that the variant does not lead to more severe disease compared to earlier strains.
 Commonly reported symptoms include sore throat, fever, fatigue, cough, muscle aches, and nasal congestion.
 The World Health Organization categorized NB.1.8.1 as a in June 2025.

+BA.2.87 and BA.2.87.1

+The BA.2.87 variant, and its BA.2.87.1 sublineage, was a highly-mutated Omicron subvariant identified in South Africa in early 2024.
+The BA.2.87.1 variant had over 100 mutations compared to XBB.1.5 and JN.1 (BA.2.86.1.1), with 30 of those mutations in the spike protein alone.
+BA.2.87.1 was found to have higher infectivity, cell-cell fusiogenicity, and more efficient furin cleavage than the JN.1 variant in virus pseudoassays; however, the variant was also significantly more vulnerable to antibody neutralization than JN.1, XBB.1.5, and even older Omicron subvariants, such as BA.4 and BA.5.
+Despite the concerns that BA.2.87.1 triggered in researchers, the variant had stopped circulating by mid-2024, as the JN.1 variant solidified its grip as the dominant COVID variant worldwide.